General Questions

 Unfortunately, that is one downside to this new system.
 Any matches that are played out in their entirety and go to a 3rd set will not be able to record the actual 3rd set score.

 USTA Colorado will be assessing a fee for player deletions in all adult leagues to cover the costs associated with the administration of those deletions.
-This fee ranges from $6 to $9 depending on the league.
+The total refunded amount will be $15 on all deletions ($10 for Trio).
 Thus, facility coordinators and captains, please take note of this when registering players on your teams.
 Players can apply registrations from one league to another (except Trio) to avoid the deletion fee.

 Why is there a deletion fee?